Grade Nine Curriculum Picks

-World Empires, World Missions, World Wars Essentials Pack
+Option B: World Empires, World Missions, World Wars Essentials Pack

 It is recommended that students complete an inquiry/research project that addresses an area of Canadian content within the curriculum in addition to the resource below.
 Sample topics include the impact of treaties on First Peoples; the role imperialism and colonialism have on events in present-day Canada; and the influences of immigration on Canada’s identity.
 There are many other topics as well; please consult with your support teacher.

 - Idea packed, multi-disciplinary, family-style study guide from the Napoleonic Wars to the Korean War